buildingSMART/Sample-Test-Files/IFC 4.3/ProjectSetup-1/readme.md

-# UT: ProjectSetup_1
+# ProjectSetup 1 #

 ### Intent

 This scenario encapsulates the model set up with correct units and project context.

 - It sets the units of the project to SI or conversion based units.
 - It contains a project *"Boilerplate"* with GUID=`2DAvEupIz0HQr73cMaawtY` that establishes the bare minimum of an IFC file exchange.